moliver28/research-handbook/content/handbook/security/_index.md

 #### Assure the Customer - The Security Assurance Department

 The [Security Assurance Department]({{< ref "security-assurance" >}}) is comprised of the teams noted above.
 They target Customer Assurance projects among their responsibilities.
-This reflects the need for us to provide resources to our customers to assure them of the security and safety of GitLab as an application to use within their organisation and as a enterprise-level SaaS.
+This reflects the need for us to provide resources to our customers to assure them of the security and safety of GitLab as an application to use within their organisation and as an enterprise-level SaaS.
 This also involves providing appropriate support, services and resources to customers so that they trust GitLab as a Secure Company, as a Secure Product, and Secure SaaS

 #### Other groups and individuals